Texts: Exodus 35:1 – 38:20 || I Kings 7:40 – 7:50 (Sephardic: I Kings 7:13 – 7:26)

 Zechariah 14:3, “Then HaShem will go out and fight against those nations, as He fights on a day of battle.
 4 On that day His feet will stand on the Mount of Olives, east of Jerusalem, and the Mount of Olives will be split in two from east to west, forming a great valley, with half of the mountain moving north and half moving south.
 5 You will flee by my mountain valley, … Then HaShem my God will come, and all the holy ones with him.”

-Can this possibly refer to the ‘Heavenly Beit HaMikdash which will descend? – as that ‘Body’ that He will rule through – that Purpose for which He persisted to continue Creation (for the sake of one righteous man and his family, Noah) rather than destroy it?
+Can this possibly refer to that same Vision of Daniel of “One like the Son of Man” the ‘Heavenly Beit HaMikdash which will descend? – as that ‘Body’ that He will indwell and rule through – that Purpose for which He persisted to continue Creation (for the sake of one righteous man and his family, Noah) rather than destroy it?
 (As we have observed in our first parashot on Creation).

 The Mishkan – Testimony to the nations